2008 Formula One World Championship

-It was the first time in the history of Formula One that all teams used the same two drivers throughout the season.
-As of 2022, this season marks the last World Drivers' Championship for McLaren, though Hamilton himself has since won six further drivers' titles at Mercedes.
-The 2008 season also marks Scuderia Ferrari's last World Constructors' Championship win as of the end of the 2022 championship.
+2008 was the first year in the history of Formula One in which all teams used the same two drivers throughout the season, and the only year in which two Finnish drivers won races, Räikkönen in Malaysia and Spain and Heikki Kovalainen in Hungary.
+As of 2024, this season marks the most recent World Drivers' Championship win by the driver of a McLaren (at that time powered by Mercedes-Benz engines), although Hamilton later won six more drivers' championships with the Mercedes team.
+2008 also stands as the most recent World Constructors' Championship title win for Scuderia Ferrari.

 Teams and drivers

-There was a total of seven teams signed up to compete in the championship through an agreement with Formula One Management, with the other four major manufacturers in the Grand Prix Manufacturers' Association (GPMA) having signed a Memorandum of Understanding at the 2006 Spanish Grand Prix.
+There were a total of seven teams signed up to compete in the championship through an agreement with Formula One Management, with the other four major manufacturers in the Grand Prix Manufacturers' Association (GPMA) having signed a Memorandum of Understanding at the 2006 Spanish Grand Prix.
 All teams in both groups have two spots each on the 2008 grid.
-The following teams and drivers competed in the 2008 FIA Formula One World Championship: Teams competed with tyres supplied by Bridgestone.
+The following teams and drivers competed in the 2008 FIA Formula One World Championship.
+Teams competed with tyres supplied by Bridgestone.